thisago/instagram/readme.md

 **[About](#about) - [Features](#features)** - [License](#license)

 > **Warning**
-> The maintenance of this project is currently suspended, since it's a internal API implementation, things break easier.
+> The maintenance of this project is currently suspended.
+And since it's a internal API implementation, things break easier.

 </div>